Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 They only live to about 7, and only about 28% even make it to 10.
 Part of that may be due to the fact that they can become lame when quite young.
-If they were a small dog, the owners would be able to handle it.
+If they were small dogs, the owners would be able to handle it.
 A giant dog is a lot to move around.
 Berners are worth it.

 This calm giant is almost as famous as the St. Bernard.
 He is famous for his huge build (anywhere from 70-110 kilos, or 150-240 pounds), his massive head, his good nature, and his black mask.
 The Mastiff may not be the tallest giant breed, but he is definitely the biggest.

 Like most big dogs, the Mastiff has some serious health problems.
 They are prone to hip dysplasia, bloat (twisted stomach), thyroid problems, and some eye diseases.
 Fast growth is normal so they need only mild exercise when young.

 Some Mastiffs also tend to become obese.
 They need a soft dog bed so as not to get hard calluses and fluid pockets (hygromas) on the elbows.
 Mastiffs live about 7 years, but sometimes make it to 10 or 11.
 If you want to read about some suggestions that might help you keep your dog around longer, read Dog Breeds with Short Lifespans.

 More About Dogs